Go Back

 Instructions

-Activate the Yeast: In a large mixing bowl, combine the warm water and sugar.
-Sprinkle the yeast on top and let it sit for about 5–10 minutes until it's frothy.
+Activate the Yeast: In a large mixing bowl, combine warm water, granulated sugar, and yeast.
+Allow it to sit for about 5 minutes, or until the mixture becomes frothy.

-Knead the Dough: Transfer the dough onto a floured surface and knead for about 5–7 minutes until it's smooth and elastic.
-Place it in a greased bowl, cover with a clean kitchen towel, and let it rise in a warm place for 1 hour or until doubled in size.
+First Rise: Place the dough in a lightly greased bowl, cover it with a damp cloth or plastic wrap, and let it rise in a warm place for 1 hour or until it doubles in size.

-Shape the Pretzels: Once the dough has risen, punch it down, and divide it into 8 equal pieces.
-Roll each piece into a long rope (approximately 24 inches) and form a U shape.
-Twist the ends together twice and then fold them back down towards the bottom of the U to shape your pretzel.
+Shape the Pretzels: After the dough has risen, punch it down to deflate.
+Divide it into 8 equal pieces.
+Roll each piece into a long rope (about 24 inches).
+Shape each rope into a pretzel shape: create a U-shape, cross the ends, twist them, and press onto the bottom of the U to seal.

-Prepare the Baking Soda Bath: In a large pot, bring 8 cups of water to a boil, then carefully add the baking soda.
-This step is crucial for that signature chewy texture!
+Prepare the Baking Soda Bath: In a large pot, bring about 10 cups of water to a boil.
+Add the baking soda to the boiling water carefully (it may bubble up).
+This step gives the pretzels their beautiful color and chewy texture.

-Blanch the Pretzels: Boil each pretzel for about 30 seconds, flipping once.
-Remove with a slotted spoon and place on the prepared baking sheets.
+Boil the Pretzels: Carefully drop each shaped pretzel into the boiling soda water, one at a time, for about 30 seconds.
+Remove them with a slotted spoon and place them on a baking sheet lined with parchment paper.

-Bake: Bake in the preheated oven for 12–15 minutes or until they are golden brown and shiny.
+Bake: Bake in the preheated oven for 12-15 minutes, or until they are golden brown.